Liha the Great

 Founding the Lihann Empire

 Liha declared the Lihann Empire (Tyl.
-Kjarshtam Lihannam) in 1869 PC (771 AD), succeeding both the former Militia and the Telareth Republic.
-She was coronated Empress in the Republic's capital city of Telam, in the Hearing Chamber of the former Consular Palace.
+Kjarshtam Lihannam) in 1880 PC (760 AD), named after herself, as the successor to the Telareth Republic.
+She was coronated Empress in the Republic's capital city of Telam, in the Hearing Chamber of the former Speaker's Palace.

 Early Policies

-Yet this forceful liberation never brought joy to the masses; they were disgusted and outraged by the horrifying wrath of a vulgar plebeian.
-As rebellions broke out time and time again throughout the Empire, Liha realized that the people missed the regime that called itself a democracy.
-The Republic had stripped its citizens of the ability to think independently, over the course of its steady decline, to the point that they could not function without being told what to do, what to say, and what to think by a junta... or an Empress.
+Yet this forceful liberation never seemed to bring joy to the masses; though most remained content in their lives, and even approved of the Empress, a small portion of the population was disgusted and outraged by the horrific wrath of a vulgar plebeian.
+While this segment of malcontents and remnants was never more than 10% of the Empire's population, it was still enough to cause widespread destruction and violence.
+As riots broke out time and time again throughout the Empire, Liha started to realize that too many people missed their old overlords.
+Her initial attempts to create a genuine democracy had failed, not because public opinion was distorted by tyrannical elites, but because it was generated solely by tyrannical elites.
+The Republic had stripped its citizens of the ability to think independently, over the course of its entire existence, to the point that they could not function without being told what to do, what to say, and what to think by an oligarchy... or an Empress.

 Later Policies

 Liha's revelation caused a sudden, dramatic shift in imperial policy.
 Her first dictate was to organize the Legation Detachments (Tyl.
 Atreta Aerosra, sg.
 Atreth Aerosram), police squads composed of powerful combat-psykhers, for the purpose of enforcing law in the absence of the Republic's old legal system.
-While powerful at first, the Atreta became heavily limited over time, as Liha still found genuine tyranny to be distasteful.
-The Empress had no choice but to project power and keep the masses afraid, but she could at least do so with a semi-clear conscience.
+While powerful at first, the Atreta became heavily limited over time, as Liha wanted to expand her options and avoid relying on a singular power-base.

 Social policy was the most impacted.
 Liha had always felt disgusted by the rampant promiscuity and substance abuse that had plagued the late Republic, but she had initially believed that a "live-and-let-live" approach would fit best with her moral principles, where she would not punish deviant hedonists until they harmed anyone else.
 Yet at the same time that rebellions were spreading like wildfires, Liha also noticed how inherent preying upon the young, weak, and defenseless was to the degenerates' mode of existence.
 The Empress came to the conclusion that the risk of widespread abuse and predation was not worth the reward of upholding the principles that she realized were so useless.

-Recreational drug use was banned entirely, with the exception of pashral, and medical practitioners were severely limited in the variety of drugs that they could prescribe.
-Pre-marital intercourse was also banned, with participants being given a choice between marriage or neutering.
-Many existing laws around sexuality were expanded in scope, and their punishments were made more severe, usually escalating from six-year prison sentences to death by various agonizing and humiliating means of execution.
+Recreational drug use was banned entirely, with the exception of pashral, and medical practitioners were limited in the variety and quantity of drugs that they could prescribe.
+Pre-marital intercourse was also banned; many existing laws around sexuality were expanded in scope, and their punishments were made more severe, usually escalating from six-year prison sentences to death.

-The Empress emphasized cultural gender roles, which are kept even in the present day: women are more fit for intellectual work, while men are more fit for physical labor.
+The Empress emphasized cultural gender roles, which are kept even in the present day: women are more fit for intellectual work, while men are more fit for physical labor; this never became a hard rule, however, since she knew that there were plenty of intellectual men and non-intellectual women.
 In addition, the common Tylan saying "Men are for breeding, women are for loving" originated with Liha.

 The secularist reforms of the Republic were also rolled back.
 The Tylan clergy, who had long opposed the materialism and greed of Telam's oligarchs, were brought into the Empire's fold by Liha's empowerment of the priesthood as a state institution.
 The Empress was considered to be "touched by the gods" due to her revelation at Velet Krissot, ensuring the loyalty of the pious without any need for coercion or intimidation.